-These popular running events across the country are traditionally held before the feast on Thanksgiving morning.
+These popular running events, traditionally held before the feast on Thanksgiving morning, have grown tremendously in recent years.
+More than 960,000 people throughout the country finished a Thanksgiving day race in 2016, compared to nearly 901,000 in 2015, according to Running USA.
 Turkey trots are typically tied to a charitable cause, have a flair for costumed fun, and sometimes give out turkeys and pies to top finishers!
 Plus, experts say light cardio is one of the best remedies for those inevitable hangovers from Thanksgiving Eve partying.
 But the turkey trot’s most appetizing draw is obvious.
-Run a race in the morning and trotters can feel guilt-free about gobbling down all day long!
+Run a race in the morning and trotters can feel guilt-free about gobbling down later on!

-Lucky for you (and your love of green bean casserole), it’s easy to find a local race of your own!
-To get you and your flock of friends and family inspired, here are 20 of the most popular turkey trots in the U.S. — listed in alphabetical order — all taking place on Thursday, November 28, 2013.
+Lucky for you (and your love of pumpkin pie), it’s easy to find a local race of your own!
+To get you and your flock of friends and family inspired, here are 20 of the most popular turkey trots in the U.S. all taking place on Thursday, November 24, 2016.

 Location: San Jose, CA

-Now in its ninth year, the Applied Materials Silicon Valley Turkey Trot has raised over $3.4 million for local charities including the Second Harvest Food Bank.
-Last year, it became the largest timed turkey trot in the country with 20,159 finishers — a long way from the 1,900 participants its first year!
+The Applied Materials Silicon Valley Turkey Trot has raised $6.9 million since its start for local charities including the Healthier Kids Foundation Santa Clara County, Second Harvest Food Bank and more.
+Last year, 24,901 people participated — a long way from the 1,900 participants its first year!
 Elite runners, weekend warriors and kids alike join in the fun cruising through the flat and fast downtown area.
 There is a 10K for runners and wheelchair athletes, a 5K and multiple kids’ runs.
 In addition to an epic costume competition, this turkey trot also gives out prizes in categories like “Fittest Firm” and “Quickest Cop/Fastest Firefighter.”

 Location: Atlanta, GA

 Overachievers, this one’s for you!
-The Atlanta Half Marathon will definitely burn the most calories of all the trots on our list.
+The Atlanta Half Marathon will definitely blast more calories, compared to most of the other trots on our list.
 Did you know Atlanta originally hosted a Thanksgiving Day full marathon from 1981 to 2009?
 These days, you’ll have to settle for the still-awesome 13.1-mile course.
-It winds its way past city landmarks like Centennial Olympic Park, Piedmont Park and Oakland Cemetery.
-The Atlanta tradition also includes a 5K, “Mashed Potato Mile” (ages 7-12) and the “Gravy Gallop” (ages 6 and under) and collects food donations to benefit the Salvation Army.
+It winds its way past city landmarks like Centennial Olympic Park and Piedmont Park.
+The Atlanta tradition also includes a 5K, one-miler and 50-meter dash.

 9. Feaster Five Road Race